-A June 2017 document published by Kashgar Prefecture provides us with a more detailed view of how the state is pursuing the poverty alleviation of every single person.
+An October 2017 document from Kashgar Prefecture provides us with a more detailed view of how the state is pursuing the poverty alleviation of every single person.
 Between 2015-20, this region alone was scheduled to lift 1.21m people out of poverty.
 Specifically, this was planned through five different means:

 - Re-training rural surplus laborers for full-time wage employment (poverty alleviation for 217,000 persons)

-- Physical relocation to new housing developments with factory jobs (poverty alleviation for 54,900 persons)
+- Physical relocation to new housing developments (poverty alleviation for 54,900 persons)

 - Environmental protection programs (poverty alleviation for 37,400 persons)